Thermodynamic Advantage of Quantum Time-Reversal: Time-Symmetric Control of Classical Computation

-\paragraph{Time-Symmetric Control of Classical Computation}--- Practical computing paradigms operate under time-symmetric control \cite{Riec20_Balancing,ray2023thermodynamic}.
-Time-symmetric control is also assumed for nonequilibrium steady state biochemical computing \cite{roldan2010estimating, martinez2019inferring}, thermodynamic clocks \cite{pearson2021measuring}, thermodynamic uncertainty relations \cite{barato2015thermodynamic, hasegawa2019fluctuation}, and thermodynamic cost of waiting time distributions \cite{skinner2021estimating}.
-The control trajectory is the same under time reversal $\lambda_{0:\tau}=\lambda_{0:\tau}^R$.
+Practical computing paradigms operate under time-symmetric control \cite{Riec20_Balancing,ray2023thermodynamic}.
+This restriction is also assumed for nonequilibrium steady state biochemical computing \cite{roldan2010estimating, martinez2019inferring}, thermodynamic clocks \cite{pearson2021measuring}, thermodynamic uncertainty relations \cite{barato2015thermodynamic, hasegawa2019fluctuation}, and thermodynamic cost of waiting time distributions \cite{skinner2021estimating}.
+Thus, the ``restriction'' that we make explicit here is in fact a latent assumption pervading much of modern nonequilibrium thermodynamics.
+The near-universal adoption of time-symmetric control reflects its practical utility but also obscures its conceptual role: without it, dissipation can be made arbitrarily small by sufficiently slow control \cite{boyd2022thermodynamic}

+Time symmetric-control means that the control trajectory is the same under time reversal $\lambda_{0:\tau}=\lambda_{0:\tau}^R$.
 This is most clear for something like a laptop computer which runs its program through the constant nonequilibrium driving of the battery.
 This remains true even if we consider the computational memory system driven by the periodic $\sim$3GHz clock that marches the Markovian memory dynamics forward.
 For quantum computers too, we can expect a constant or periodic influence to march the computation forward, whereas a time-asymmetric driving signal would come with its own thermodynamic cost.
-In this case we can simply identify a single CPTP operation for forward and reverse $O=O_{\lambda_{0:\tau}}=O_{\lambda^R_{0:\tau}}$, which determines the computational entropy production of a particular state sequence
+Our argument that irreversibility of any form dissipates thermal resources, even in the control protocol $\lambda_{0:\tau}$, suggests that the ubiquity of time-symmetric control in computing is not an accident.
+Rather, it is a means of avoiding dissipation.
+For a deterministically applied protocol, the only way to avoid divergent dissipation is to ensure that it is the same in forward and reverse.